glynawe/Vanilla/vanilla.md

 | `byte`    | Integers between 0 and 255.
 Also used to store characters. |
 | `float`   | Floating-point numbers.                                    |

-The floating-point number representation is implementation-dependant. `int` should have a convenient range for arithmetic. `word` must be wide enough to contain a memory address.
+The floating-point number representation is implementation-dependent. `int` should have a convenient range for arithmetic. `word` must be wide enough to contain a memory address.

 ## Standard Constants